• Skip to primary navigation

 How long will this keep?

-These cake will keep up to 4 days in an air-tight container or up to 4 months in the freezer.
+This cake will keep fresh for up to 4 days in an airtight container or for up to 4 months in the freezer.

 Can you freeze brownies?

 Yes, you can freeze gluten free brownies.
 There are a couple of options on how to freeze them.
 Wrap each piece of cake or brownie individually with plastic wrap.
-You will want to wrap each on tightly, so no air gets to it.
-Then place it in an airtight container.
+You will want to wrap each one tightly so no air gets to it.
+Then, place it in an airtight container.

 You can also freeze the entire cake using the same method.
 Either way, consume within four to six months to ensure flavors and textures.